Slow Cooker Baked Beans

 The slow cooker can make the same transformation without heating up the stove and, dare I say, make better, creamier beans with less effort.
 Because the slow cooker is designed to cook low and slow but doesn’t heat up enough to sauté the bacon and onions, the only special consideration we’ll make for this method is how we pile in the ingredients.

 - Soak the beans before cooking.
 The actual cooking time of your baked beans will vary depending on the age of the dried beans.
 Unfortunately there’s no real way to tell how old your beans are at the store.
-Soaking the beans overnight will, however, cut your cooking time considerably.
-An overnight soak of 10 to 12 hours is ideal, but even a few hours will shorten your cooking time.
+Soaking the beans overnight will, however, cut your cooking time.
+For the fastest way to soak your beans, try a quick soak to shorten your cooking time.

 - Mix the cooking liquid well.
 Because we want to avoid stirring the contents of the slow cooker for the first few hours, make sure the cooking liquid — in this case, water, molasses, brown sugar, and tomato paste — is whisked well before pouring it over the beans.